ABRG-Models/morphologica/README.coding.md

 ## The morph::Config class

 [morph::Config](https://github.com/ABRG-Models/morphologica/blob/main/morph/Config.h) reads and writes parameter configuration data in JSON format.
-JSON is
-*so much easier* to work with than XML!
+JSON is very easy to work with (certainly compared with XML files).
 The idea is that you will write your parameters by hand (or with a script) into a JSON file, then these are conveniently accessible in your program.
 Here's an example from our Schnakenberg reaction-diffusion example,